 Then coworkers in brand management at Procter & Gamble, the three took leave to create AIFS, a study abroad and educational travel organization.
 Initially, they leased the campuses of nine European universities that were closed during the summer months, then networked with high school language teachers to promote summer programs abroad and recruit students.

-First group of AIFS students—a total of 1,500 participants—travels overseas on high school study abroad programs
+The first group of AIFS students—a total of 1,500 participants—traveled overseas on high school study abroad programs.

 Camp America program is established as an inbound exchange program for international students to visit the U.S.

 AIFS experienced substantial growth in the 1970s.
-In addition to the creation of a College Study Abroad division, corporate expansion included new international offices and programs for cultural exchange.
+In addition to the creation of a College Study Abroad program, expansion included new international offices and programs for cultural exchange.
 AIFS headquarters moved from Ohio to Greenwich, Connecticut.

 AIFS purchased Richmond College, founded in 1843 and a constituent institution of the University of London.
 Now incorporated as Richmond, the American International University in London, it is a not-for-profit educational institution in the state of Delaware and recognized 501(c)(3) public educational charity under U.S. law.
 Richmond is the first university in the U.K. or the U.S. to be fully accredited by the higher education authorities of both countries.

 AIFS purchases Richmond College to support study abroad programs in Surrey, England, just outside of London.

 AIFS creates College Study Abroad program with offerings in Europe, Asia and South America for U.S. college & university students.

 Programs expand – AIFS builds international presence with offices in London, England & Greenwich, Connecticut.